xiaabdfe/bdfepush/docs/guide-1.md

 Elemental Fest

 * Same as Job Gacha / Fest but contain only equipment for one specific element.
-* Chance to get with EX weapons that can inherit 2 specials and 2 normal effects, more about them in Inheritance Guide.
+* Chance to get with EX weapons that can inherit 2 specials and 2 normal effects.

 Box Gacha

 * All new equipment pieces are launched in the form of Box Gacha.
+* Contents of boxes may differ for collaboration events, depending on BDFE's mood at the moment.
 * 126 3-star, 62 4-star, 8 5-star pieces in the pool.
 * 5-star pieces (in general):
 	* 1 New Weapon